Pion observables calculated in Minkowski and Euclidean spaces with Ans\"atze for quark propagators: Pion distribution amplitude and asymptotics of form factors

 interpolates between $F_{\pi\gamma}(0)=1/(4\pi^2 f_\pi)$, the ABJ anomaly result \cite{Adler:1969gk,Bell:1969ts}, and $\lim_{Q^2\to\infty} Q^2 F_{\pi\gamma}(Q^2)=2f_\pi$, the pQCD limit.
-The current experimental data \cite{Aubert:2009mc,Uehara:2012ag}, reaching up to $Q^2 \sim 35~\GeV^2$, do not show agreement with this limit yet.
-On the theoretical side, recent SDE studies in Euclidean space are not unanimous: Raya {\it et al.} \cite{Raya:2015gva} are consistent with the hard scattering limit, but Eichmann {\it et al.} \cite{Eichmann:2017wil} claim that the BL limit is modified whenever the other external photon is near on--shell, {\it i.e}, $k^{\prime 2} \simeq 0$.
+The current experimental data \cite{Aubert:2009mc,Uehara:2012ag}, reaching up to $Q^2 \sim 35~\unit{\GeV}^2$, do not show agreement with this limit yet.
+On the theoretical side, recent SDE studies in Euclidean space are not unanimous: Raya {\it et al.} \cite{Raya:2015gva} are consistent with the hard scattering limit, but Eichmann {\it et al.} \cite{Eichmann:2017wil} claim that the BL limit is modified whenever the other external photon is near on shell, {\it i.e}, $k^{\prime 2} \simeq 0$.
+That is, some nonperturbative effects would always persist in this case.
+The modified BL limit is also claimed independently from the SDE approach, by some quite different theoretical studies \cite{Hoferichter:2018kwz,Hoferichter:2020lap,Aoyama:2020ynm}.